kmacrow/Shellac/README.md

 <img src="https://dl.dropboxusercontent.com/u/55111805/rps.png" />

 Finally, a somewhat superficial look at memory usage across the cluster demonstrates that even as a Python prototype, Shellac's memory overheads are very comparable to those of Varnish.
 This graph shows mean <b>peak</b> memory usage for a node in the cluster.
 Again, Shellac's worst against the others' best.
 In <i>Dynamic 2</i> for Shellac we can see the cost of hitting Apache when Memcached sputtered.
+Despite comparable peak usage, I state without proof that Shellac's memory overhead was actually significantly lower than Varnish.

 <img src="https://dl.dropboxusercontent.com/u/55111805/mem.png" />